vdhkcheems/vdhkcheems/README.md

-### Hi there 👋
+### Hi there

-👦This is vdhkcheems, I am a first year undergrad student.
+😁This is vdhkcheems, I am a first year undergrad student.

+👨‍💻Member of GDSC-NSUT, Codechef-NSUT Chapter and NSUT.AI all in ML department

 📚I'm currently doing the MIT Python 6.0001 and Machine learning Course by Andrew NG of Stanford University.

 ☘️ I'm interested in Machine learning and Artificial Intelligence.

+🎮My hobbies are watching anime and playing video games

 ⬇️ I try to share everything I do on here